Helpful Gardening Tips

 The root of this flower can be used as a substitute for ginger when cooked with sugar.
 It has a strong ginger odor, which some people find enjoyable.
 Wild Ginger also has exciting foliage that attracts butterflies, such as the Pipeline Swallowtail butterfly.

 Wild Ginger is available through the commercial market.
-Four to six weeks after the Wild Ginger flowers appear, the seeds are ripe and ready for the picking.
+Four to six weeks after the Wild Ginger flowers appear, the seeds are ripe and ready for picking.
 If the roots are stored, the result will be a reduction in germination.
 The grayish seeds can be found in the lower parts of the flowers.